 EngageBay Plans and Pricing:

-EngageBay offers a free-forever plan, with the limit set at 15 users, which is the highest offered by any software.
+EngageBay offers a free-forever plan, with a limit set at 15 users, which is the highest offered by any software.

-For Basic plan with lead scoring, landing page builder, and even SMS marketing, you can start at $7.79 per user per month with a biennial subscription, or pay $12.99 monthly.
+For a Basic plan with lead scoring, landing page builder, and even SMS marketing, you can start at $11.04 per user per month with a biennial subscription, or pay $12.99 monthly.

-Pro users pay $49.99 monthly and there’s 20% off on annual subscription, 40% off on biennial.
+Pro users pay $79.99 monthly and there’s 20% off on an annual subscription, and 40% off on biennial.
 This plan offers website and social media analytics, a dedicated account manager, uptime SLA, and telephone support.

-For startups and small businesses looking for email marketing, SMS marketing, and social suite all in one place, this can be a great Mailchimp alternative.
+For startups and small businesses looking for electronic mail marketing, SMS marketing, and social suite all in one place, this can be a very good Mailchimp alternative.